 The workshop was developed for youth between the ages of 15-25 in Grades 10+, and can be delivered in schools or community groups.
-It is currently available in Vancouver and Nanaimo.
+It is currently available in and around Vancouver, Nanaimo, and Kamloops.

 Who are the facilitators?

-All of our youth workshops are delivered by our Youth Program Coordinator along with our volunteer youth facilitators.
-Our youth facilitators are between the ages of 18-24 and have undergone 21 hours of intensive training.
+All of our youth workshops are delivered by a Youth Workshop Coordinator, sometimes with support from our volunteer youth facilitators.
+Our volunteer youth facilitators are between the ages of 18-24 and have undergone 21 hours of intensive training.